-CRJ 1322 Constitutional Law 3 credits, GE 3
+CRJ 1322 Constitutional Law

 This course is an examination of the historical development of the relationship of the states to the Bill of Rights.
 Also examined are the due process clause of the Fourteenth Amendment and the scope and limits on criminal justice agencies.
-Crosslisted with POL 1322.
+Cross-listed with POL 1322.

-CRJ 1324 SpTp: Constitutional Law for Corrections
+CRJ 1324 SpTp: Constitutional Law for Corrections 3 credits